nkcondon/Surf-s_Up/README.md

 Software utilized for the analysis:  Jupyter Core 4.7.1 / Jupter Client 7.27 / Python 3.7.6.

 # Overview of Analysis
 The data provided by the client was in a SQLite database named "hawaii.sqlite".
-To begin the analysis, additional tools were needed amd were "imported":
+To begin the analysis, additional tools were "imported":

 ![image](https://user-images.githubusercontent.com/89953246/139586514-38f82522-4b7f-4d5f-ade5-704b8bc7c1d7.png)